zzz845zz/kaist-cp.github.io/index.md

   <br />

-- **Designing compilers for deep learning hardware accelerator**: Accelerators like [Google TPU](https://cloud.google.com/tpu/) are specialized hardware for deep learning workloads, purpose-built to achieve high performance by exploiting the intrinsic parallelism of the workloads.
-To better serve the target workloads, Accelerators break the common abstrction layers established for general-purpose hardware like CPU.
-So it is unclear which programming languages and compilers for deep learning accelerators are easy for programmers and yet efficient in hardware at the same time.
-We are designing such a programming language and a compiler in close collaboration with Furiosa AI.
+- **Designing compilers for deep learning hardware accelerator**: Deep learning accelerators like [Google TPU](https://cloud.google.com/tpu/) are specialized hardware purpose-built to achieve high performance by exploiting the intrinsic parallelism of the workloads.
+To better serve the target workloads, accelerators break the common abstraction layers established for general-purpose hardware like CPU.
+So it is difficult to design compilers for those accelerators that achieve programmability and efficiency at the same time.
+We are developing such a compiler in close collaboration with Furiosa AI.